Gjhkyio/zuniee1/tiles.zune.net/another_zune_builtin_images.md

 It is used in this endpoint:
 http://cache-tiles.zune.net/tiles/user/{Username} -> 301 Redirect -> http://tiles.zune.net/xweb/lx/pic/64x64_tile.jpg or some times it uses: http://social.zune.net/xweb/lx/pic/64x64_tile.gif

+I think it does the same with http://cache-tiles.zune.net/tiles/background/{Username} but you should make a custom background jpeg since its not archived.

 # some favicon.ico
 https://web.archive.org/web/20120609064717/http://tiles.zune.net/xweb/zune/images/argo/favicon.ico